404src/exocore/_articles/ccna-summary.md

 List of FHRPs:
 1. HSRP (Hot Standby Router Protocol)
+- HSRP is a Cisco-properitary protocol that enables multiple routers to function as a single gateway for the network.
+- HSRP configures two or more routers to share a virtual Internet Protocol (IP) address and a virtual MAC address so that the group of routers appears as a single device to other hosts on the network.
+- Based on priority value, HSRP elects a single active router and a standby router.
+- The active router is the router with the highest priority; it forwards packets, responds to Address Resolution Protocol (ARP) requests with a virtual MAC address, and can be the only router that is explicitly configured with the virtual IP address.
+- The standby router is the router with the second-highest priority.
+- If multiple HSRP routers have the same priority, the router with the highest IP address is elected as the active router.
+The router with the second-highest IP address is elected as the standby router, which will assume the role of the active router if the active router fails.
+- To participate in the active and standby router election process, each HSRP router must be a member of the same group.

+There are two version of HSRP for IPv4 networks: HSRP version 1 and 2.
+An HSRP version 1 group is identified by a group number from 0 through 255.
+An HSRP version 2 group is identified by a group number from 0 through 4095.
+The default HSRP group value for both versions is 0.

+To differentiate the virtual MAC addresses of the various groups, **HSRP version 1** uses a special format based on the well-known virtual MAC address **0000.0C07.ACxx**, where xx is the group number in hexadecimal format.
+- **HSRP version 2**, on the other hand, uses a virtual MAC address of **0000.0C9F.Fxxx**, where xxx is the group number in hexadecimal format.
+    - For example, if the virtual MAC address for the HSRP group is 0000.0C9F.F00A; the group number is identified by the final 3 digits, 00A, in the virtual MAC address.
+    - Thus, because 00A is hexadecimal equivalent of 10 in decimal notation, the virtual MAC address 0000.0C9F.F00A indicates that the HSRP group number for this scenario is 10.

 2. VRRP (Virtual Router Redundancy Protocol)
+- VRRP is an IETF-standard FHRP protocol.
+A VRRP virtual MAC address typically uses the 0000.5E00.01xx format, where xx is the VRRP group number.

 3. GLBP (Gateway Load Balancing Protocol)
+- The GLBP active virtual gateway (AVG) assigns a virtual MAC address to a maximum of four primary active virtual forwarders (AVFs); all other routers in the group are considered secondary AVFs and are placed in the listen state.
+GLBP virtual MAC addresses typically use the 0007.B400.xxyy format, where xx represents the GLBP group numbers and yy represents the AVF number.

+There is also a version of HSRP for IPv6 that uses a range of virtual MAC addresses from 0005.73A0.0000 through 0005.73A0.0FFF.
+However, configuring HSRP for IPv6 is beyond the scope of the CCNA.

 ![](/images/FHRPcomparisons.png)

 ## 4.0 IP Services